jlevere/obsidian-mcp-plugin/README.md

 There can be other text in the same markdown such as notes or descriptions, but Vault MCP will only use the yaml defined in the specified codeblock above.

 Place this directory path into the dynamic tools settings in Vault MCP settings and restart the plugin to parse and generate the dynamic tools.
-They will populate in the settings pannel like this:
+They will populate in the settings panel like this:

 ![dynamic settings](./docs/obsidian-settings-dynamic.png)